 More Americans have probably never heard of it than have taken the time to see it.

-And yet the liberals and the Dims continue to build up this illusion in this dream world in which they live, and that is that everybody has seen Al Gore's movie, and everybody is moved by it, and global warming will eventually become the big political issue after Iraq and after domestic spying and after cutting and running and after uh health care and after uh getting the oil companies, uh getting the drug companies, uh, getting Starbucks, uh getting Kentucky French, getting McDonald's, getting Walmart.
+And global warming will eventually become the big political issue after Iraq and after domestic spying and after cutting and running and after health care and after getting the oil companies and getting the drug companies and getting Starbucks, getting Kentucky French, getting McDonald's, getting Walmart.

-Uh all these things are going to vault them back to power.
+All these things are going to vault them back to power.

-Here's Al Gore talking about Bush breaking the law, the NSA program Martin Luther King Day last January.
+Here's Al Gore talking about Bush breaking the law, the NSA program, Martin Luther King Day, last January.

 What did that sound like to you?